MontiCore/object-diagram/README.md

 * storing symbols in symbol files,
 * ,and loading symbols from symbol files.

-The requirements for building and using the OD CLI tool are that Java 8, Git, and Gradle are installed and available for use in Bash.
+The requirements for building and using the OD tool are that Java 8, Git, and Gradle are installed and available for use in Bash.

-The following subsection describes how to download the CLI tool.
-Then, this document describes how to build the CLI tool from the source files.
-Afterwards, this document contains a tutorial for using the CLI tool.
+The following subsection describes how to download the tool.
+Then, this document describes how to build the tool from the source files.
+Afterwards, this document contains a tutorial for using the tool.

-## CLI Set Up
+## Tool Set Up

 This section explains how to set up the command line interface tools for the OD languages.
 Each tool is contained in a separate jar file, which is produced as result of building the project with